 Assistant Professor.
 At the time of initial appointment, the first appointment period for an assistant professor is four years.
 Reappointment may be granted for three additional years.
 This allows for a maximum seven-year probationary period as an assistant professor.

 In the normal process, two actions are required for an assistant professor.
-The first action is the review for reappointment which occurs during the third year in rank as assistant professor.
+The first action is the review for reappointment, which occurs during the third year in rank as assistant professor.
 Options at this time are: (1) first reappointment as an assistant professor for three additional years or (2) non-reappointment.
 Either action would be effective at the end of the following year (fourth year).
 For non-reappointment actions, this timing allows for the required one year's notice of termination and would be effective at the end of the fourth year in rank (which coincides with the end of the initial four-year appointment period).

 The second action occurs during the sixth year in rank as an assistant professor.
 Options are: (1) promotion to associate professor which confers tenure or - (2) non- reappointment. - The non-reappointment would be effective at the end of the seventh year in rank and provides the required one year's notice of termination.